-This webinar will encompass the concept of intersectionality and how it is currently applied in public health through a gender lens.
-It will elaborate the ways policy influences men and women differently and potentially disadvantages women specifically.
-In addition, this webinar will present the challenges faced by refugee women in terms of access to care, mental health, trauma (psychiatric needs), and specific health experiences.
+This webinar encompasses the concept of intersectionality and how it is currently applied in public health through a gender lens.
+It elaborates on the ways policy influences men and women differently and potentially disadvantages women specifically.
+In addition, this webinar presents the challenges faced by refugee women in terms of access to care, mental health, trauma (psychiatric needs) and specific health experiences.

 Professor, Faculty of Nursing, University of Manitoba;

 Researcher, Institute of Public Health Research, University of Montreal (IRSPUM)